codeforkansascity/TrashTrackerSMSApp/readme.md

 $ node ./routes/flow.js
 ```

-Any users can send a text message to your Twilio phone number and start the conversation!
+Any users can send a text message to your Twilio phone number and start the conversation (if you have upgraded your Twilio account)!
 The following photo shows an example:

 ![Example of text communication](./public/images/example_text_communication.jpg)